chr1srbx/Critical-Ops-Mod-Menu/README.md

 Mod Menu built using **[PolarImGui](https://github.com/Polarmods/PolarImGui)**

+Includes a poor memcheck bypass.
+Bypass the sig check yourself

-Includes a memcheck bypass from 1.31.0.f1870 - armeabi-v7a
+Based on 1.31.0.f1870 - armeabi-v7a